Terrorism in India: Chamba massacre of 1998

 The 1998 Chamba massacre was the killing of thirty-five Hindus by Hizbul Mujahideen, in the Chamba district of Himachal Pradesh in India on 3 August 1998.

-Jammu & Kashmir and Ladakh
+Jammu, Kashmir, and Ladakh

 2000 Amarnath pilgrimage massacre

 August 2000, Kashmir massacre on 1 and 2 August was the massacre of at least 89 Hindu pilgrims (official count) to 105 (as reported by PTI) and injury to at least 62 people, in at least five different coordinated attacks by Kashmiri separatist militants in Anantnag district and Doda district of Kashmir Valley in India.

+2025 RSC battle

+On 28 March 2025, a gun battle in the Kathua district of Jammu, India-administered Kashmir, resulted in the deaths of four police officers and two suspected terrorists.
+The clash occurred in a forested area near India’s border with Pakistan, following an ambush of a police patrol.
+The Indian army’s Rising Star Corps reported the elimination of the two rebels, with recovered arms, ammunition, and military equipment.